 The City of Coquille experienced high river flows and storm events in 2015.
 The events tore away two sections of the City’s docks making them no longer usable due to safety concerns.
 The docks were highly prized by the local community for fishing and access to the Coquille River.
-The City requested SLEF money to help replace both structures, install steel pilings in place the existing creosote pilings.
+The City requested SLEF money to help replace both structures and install steel pilings in place of existing creosote pilings.
 The funds would also be used to help revegetate the area disturbed by the project with native plantings.

 The overall project was assisted through funding received by many partners, including Oregon State Marine Board, Oregon Department of Fish and Wildlife, and the Port of Bandon.